 Recent advances in RNA biology strongly point to a role for non-coding (nc) RNAs, particularly long ncRNAs (lncRNAs), in higher-order genome regulation (14).
 RICh-PET (see Overall Fig. 6) is an all-to-all method designed to detect all lncRNAs and their chromatin interaction target sites.
 Although process optimizations are ongoing, both ChIA-PET and RICh-PET are ready to produce high-quality data from large numbers of cells for pilot 3D genome maps that reflect chromatin interactions mediated by protein factors and lncRNAs.
 Many well-established cell lines and primary blood cell types, such as B-cell and T-cell populations, provide sufficient material for high-quality ChIA-PET and RICh-PET data production.
-Although the main focus of the 4DN project is on technology development, we expect the availability of such datasets and pilot 3D maps will prompt the research community to develop tools for data analysis/mining and applications to the biological question of their interests, thus collectively, accelerate our understanding of fundamental biology.
+Although the main focus of the 4DN project is on technology development, we expect that the availability of such datasets and pilot 3D maps will prompt the research community to develop tools for data analysis/mining, and applications to biological questions of interest, thus collectively, accelerating our understanding of fundamental biology.